henrycao/zabbix-monitoring-scripts/README.md

 You can get the nginx accepts, handled, requests, active, reading, writing, waiting from this script.
 Make sure you have already have the nginx_sub_status module.
 Configure the right path to the script used in this conf.
 The script is in `scripts/nginx`.

+##Template
+Use template on zabbix gui with

+    configuration -> Templates -> import